collective/collective.spaces/README.rst

   the ``Displayed content types`` option.
 If using this latter strategy, then consider how users will actually access their Space - hiding from navigation entirely likely means users need directly access their URL.

+* *Email notification*: A common situation may be where a site administrator wants to keep track of the Spaces being created.
+A Plone Content Rule is provided with this add-on to satisfy this use case.
+Using this Rule is completely optional -- it is installed but not enabled by default.

 Collaboration
 =============